 - 2. The transmission system operator shall notify to the regulatory authority any circumstances that would result in a person or persons from a third country or third countries acquiring control of the transmission system or the transmission system operator. - 3.
 The regulatory authority shall adopt a draft decision on the certification of a transmission system operator within four months from the date of notification by the transmission system operator.
-It shall refuse the certification if it has not been demonstrated:

-- (a) that the entity concerned complies with the requirements of Article 439; and - (b) to the regulatory authority or to another competent authority designated by the Member State that granting certification will not put at risk the security of energy supply of the Member State and the Community \boxtimes Union \boxtimes .
-In considering that question the regulatory authority or other competent authority so designated shall take into account: - the rights and obligations of the Community ▷ Union < with respect to that third country arising under international law, including any agreement concluded with one or more third countries to which the Community ▷ Union < is a party and which addresses the issues of security of energy supply; - the rights and obligations of the Member State with respect to that third country arising under agreements concluded with it, insofar as they are in compliance with Community ⊠ Union ⊠ law; and - other specific facts and circumstances of the case and the third country concerned. - 4.
-The regulatory authority shall notify the decision to the Commission without delay, together with all the relevant information with respect to that decision. - 5.
-Member States shall provide for the regulatory authority or the designated competent authority referred to in paragraph 3(b), before the regulatory authority adopts a decision on the certification, to request an opinion from the Commission on whether: - (a) the entity concerned complies with the requirements of Article 439; and - (b) granting certification will not put at risk the security of energy supply to the Community \boxtimes Union \bigotimes . - 6.
+It shall refuse the certification if it has not been demonstrated: - (a) that the entity concerned complies with the requirements of Article 439; and - (b) to the regulatory authority or to another competent authority designated by the Member State that granting certification will not put at risk the security of energy supply of the Member State and the Community \boxtimes Union \bigotimes .
+In considering that question the regulatory authority or other competent authority so designated shall take into account: - the rights and obligations of the Community I Union I with respect to that third country arising under international law, including any agreement concluded with one or more third countries to which the Community I Union I is a party and which addresses the issues of security of energy supply;

+- other specific facts and circumstances of the case and the third country concerned.

+- 4. The regulatory authority shall notify the decision to the Commission without delay, together with all the relevant information with respect to that decision. - 5.
+Member States shall provide for the regulatory authority or the designated competent authority referred to in paragraph 3(b), before the regulatory authority adopts a decision on the certification, to request an opinion from the Commission on whether: - (a) the entity concerned complies with the requirements of Article 439; and - (b) granting certification will not put at risk the security of energy supply to the $\frac{\text{Community}}{\text{Community}} \boxtimes \text{Union} \boxtimes$. - 6.
 The Commission shall examine the request referred to in paragraph 5 as soon as it is received.
 Within a period of two months after receiving the request, it shall deliver its opinion to the national regulatory authority or, if the request was made by the designated competent authority, to that authority.